Combined Task Force 150: 2002–2005

+The United States Coast Guard cutter USCGC Munro, working with the British aircraft carrier HMS Invincible and destroyer HMS Nottingham in the Gulf of Aden, intercepted a hijacked vessel at around noon on 17 March.
+The interception was ordered after Commander, U.S. Naval Forces Central Command (COMUSNAVCENT) received telephone reports from the International Maritime Bureau's Piracy Reporting Center in Kuala Lumpur, Malaysia, concerning the hijacking of the Thai-flagged fishing boat Sirichai Nava 12 by three Somalis on the evening of 16 March, as well as a fax indicating that the hijackers demanded U.S. $800,000 in ransom for the vessel's crew.

+Commander, Combined Task Force (CTF) 150 tasked Invincible, Nottingham and Munro to investigate the situation.
+A Visit, Board, Search and Seizure (VBSS) team from Munro boarded Sirichai Nava, while a boarding team from Nottingham went on to a second fishing vessel, Ekhwat Patana, which was with the Thai vessel.
+Munro's boarding team detained the Somalis without incident.

+One of the crew members of the Thai vessel had a minor flesh wound, which was treated by the Munro boarding team.
+The Coast Guardsmen also discovered four automatic weapons in the pilothouse, expended ammunition shells on the deck of the vessel, as well as ammunition on the detained suspects.
+The three suspects were transferred to Munro.

 On 8 June 2005, CTF-150, under the command of Royal Navy Commodore Tony Rix, successfully conducted the boarding of the vessel Safari in international waters, leading to the seizure of 2.3 tons of hashish.
 The French D'Estienne d'Orves-class frigate Commandant Birot performed the boarding.
 The captured crew were transferred to the Arleigh Burke-class destroyer USS O'Kane.

 On 17 August 2005, French Vice Admiral Jacques Mazars replaced Royal Navy Commodore Tony Rix as commander of CTF-150.
 At the time, it comprised ships of Italy, France, Germany, Pakistan, Canada, the United Kingdom and United States.

 2006–2008: Operations off Somalia

 Anti-piracy operations

-The CTF-150 has been engaged in anti-piracy operations in Somalia in parallel to other independent anti-piracy operations by countries such as China, Iran, India and Russia.
+The Task Force has been engaged in anti-piracy operations in Somalia in parallel to other independent anti-piracy operations by countries such as China, Iran, India and Russia.